-Home of the Mexican Pipeline, Zicatela is the heart and soul of Puerto Escondido.
+Home of the Mexican Pipeline, Zicatela Beach is the heart and soul of Puerto Escondido

-Zicatela is where the big dogs come to ride the waves and where the international surf competitions are held every year.
-The Mexpipe and World Masters Championships are held in August, and another contest coincides with the Fiestas de Noviembre.
+Zicatela is where the big waves live and where the international surf competitions are held every year.

-During the principal surfing season from April through November, swells bring in waves in the 6 to 15 foot range that break into hollow tubes.
+During peak surfing season from April through November, swells bring in waves in the 6 to 15 foot range that break into hollow tubes.
 Even during the off-peak season most of Zicatela is for expert surfers only.
-Further down the long beach, towards town, there are smaller waves suitable for boogie boarding, but for the most part nobody comes to Zicatela to swim.
+Further down the beach towards town, there are smaller waves suitable for boogie boarding, but for the most part nobody comes to Zicatela to swim.

 The main drag that runs along Zicatela is where you’ll find the largest selection of hotels and restaurants in town.
-You’ll find Oaxacan style seafood, pizzerias, fish tacos, hamburgers, health food, and a wide range of nightlife.
-If you’re looking to party with the expat crowd, Zicatela is where you’ll want to head.
+You’ll find Oaxacan style seafood, pizzerias, fish tacos, hamburgers, health food and a wide range of nightlife.
+If you’re looking to party, Zicatela is where you’ll want to head.

-Following east from Playa Zicatela will take you to La Punta.
+East of Playa Zicatela is La Punta.
 La Punta is the main backpacker zone and has a distinctly different feel to it than other parts of town.
 Down along the beach the dirt roads and thatch roofed restaurants will make you feel like you’re on an island in Thailand.

 As Zicatela begins to attract a more midrange traveler (price wise), more and more budget accommodation and lodging is popping up in La Punta.

 The waves at La Punta are more moderate, with good surfing for experienced surfers, but also smaller waves for beginners and intermediates.
-Puerto Surf School is located at La Punta for those wishing to take lessons or rent boards.
-You can also take a guided horseback tour along the beach and up through the local hillside.
-Look for Salvador at the lifeguard tower.
+You can easily find a board to rent here or take lessons if you’re new to the sport.

 Parts of La Punta are fine for swimming, but it is still primarily a beach for surfers.